Katter's Australian Party: Queensland

+Katter's Australian Party maintained their parliamentary representation but further increased their share of first preference votes to 2.52% at the 2020 Queensland state election.
+Robbie Katter, Shane Knuth, and Nick Dametto were all reelected to their respective seats.

+Katter's Australian Party maintained their parliamentary representation and further increased their share of first preference votes at the 2024 Queensland state election.
+Robbie Katter, Shane Knuth, and Nick Dametto were all reelected to their respective seats.

 Other states

 The Tasmanian Branch, led by Glenorchy Alderman Jenny Branch-Allen, claimed to have received many expressions of interest by potential candidates for the 2013 federal election.

 Ann Bressington, an independent (and formerly No Pokies) member of the South Australian Legislative Council, announced in October 2013 that she would sponsor registration for the party at the 2014 state election, although she did not join the party herself.
 At the 2014 election, the party did however have two candidates for the Legislative Council, both of which were unsuccessful.

 In February 2014, the Country Alliance announced that it would merge with the Victorian Branch of Katter's Australian Party for the upcoming 2014 state election, following confirmation at an extraordinary general meeting of the party.
 The merged parties plan to contest the election as the "Australian Country Alliance".

+In 2018, the party contested the by-election in the New South Wales seat of Wentworth, which was triggered by the resignation of former Prime Minister Malcolm Turnbull.
+The party's candidate was Robert Callanan, who received the first place on the ballot paper after the draw.
+Callanan was later disendorsed over undisclosed former links to a brothel.
+This was the most recent time the party fielded a candidate outside of Queensland.

 Donors

-Katter's Australian Party has received donations from gas, firearms, mining and taxi industries.
+Katter's Australian Party has received significant donations from the firearms industry.

-For the 2016–2017 financial year, the ten largest disclosed donors to the party were: NIOA (firearms manufacturer) ($191,667), United Petroleum ($150,000), Eliza Nioa ($58,333), Sporting Shooters Association of Australia ($50,000), Glencore Australia ($20,000), Stephen Curley ($17,600), Taxi Owner & Driver Welfare Association ($16,145), Taxi Council of Queensland ($15,000), Firearms Dealers Association ($8,000) and Windlab ($6,000).